ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/modules/index.md

 title: "AG Grid Modules - Overview"
 ---

-AG Grid `modules` allow you to pick and choose which features you require, resulting in a smaller application size overall, with the trade-off being that you need to register the modules you require.
+AG Grid `modules` allow you to just import the features which you need, resulting in a smaller application size overall.

 [[note]]
 | The introduction of modules in version 22.0.0 is a significant first step towards reducing